marcocapano/SplashObjc/README.md

 # Acknowledgements

-This project could now exist if the underlying tokenizing tool hadn't been created by [John Sundell]((https://github.com/JohnSundell/)).
+This project could not exist without the work on Splash by [John Sundell](https://github.com/JohnSundell/).
 If you like this project, I strongly recommend you try creating support for another language.
-John has made a really great job making the code readable and easy to follow.
+John has made a really great job making the code readable and easy to work with.

-If you'd like to contribute or if you see any missing thing or error, please do not esitate to contact me or open a PR!
+If you'd like to contribute or if you see any missing thing or mistake, please do not esitate to contact me or open a PR!

 ### Contacts
 [marco24capano@icloud.com](mailto:marco24capano@icloud.com)

 [marcocapano.dev](https://marcocapano.dev)